Pi-hils/makersbnb/README.md

 As a host,
+So I can decide who uses my space,
+I would like to get the option to approve requests to hire spaces that I own.

+As a host,
 So a guest can pay for their stay,
-I would like to be able to approve requests to hire spaces that I own.
+I would like to be able to approve requests to hire.

 As a guest,